Curtis Buckley

-Curtis LaDonn Buckley (born September 25, 1970) is a former American football cornerback in the National Football League for the Tampa Bay Buccaneers, San Francisco 49ers, New York Giants, and Washington Redskins.
-He played college football at Kilgore College for 2 years and then East Texas State University (now Texas A&M University–Commerce), where he was a two time All-American and two time First-team All-Conference.
+Curtis LaDonn Buckley (born September 25, 1970) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Tampa Bay Buccaneers, San Francisco 49ers, New York Giants, and Washington Redskins.
+He played college football at Kilgore College for two years and then East Texas State University (now Texas A&M University–Commerce), where he was a two-time All-American and two-time first-team all-conference selection.

 Early life

-Buckley was born in Oakdale, Louisiana and then moved to the Southeast Texas town of Silsbee.
-He attended Silsbee High School where he was a standout in Football.
-After graduation, he took a scholarship to attend Kilgore College to play Football.
+Buckley was born in Oakdale, Louisiana, and then moved to the Southeast Texas town of Silsbee.
+He attended Silsbee High School, where he was a standout in football.
+After graduation, Buckley took a scholarship to attend Kilgore College to play football.

 College career

 Kilgore College

 Buckley played two years for the Kilgore College Rangers football team, from 1989 to 1990.
 During the 1990 season he was All-Conference, helping the Rangers to a 9-2 record and a Texas Junior College Conference championship and a victory in the 1990 Shrine Bowl.